-A total of 100 female elk were captured and sampled in the northern Tobacco Root Mountains study area (HD333) from January 27-29th (Figure 2).
-During captures, we obtained blood serum samples from 100 female elk for brucellosis testing.
-Of these, 0 tested seropositive for exposure to brucellosis, giving the herd an estimated seroprevalence of 0 (95% confidence interval: 0 - 3.7%; Table 1).
+A total of 149 female elk were captured and sampled in the Pioneer Mountains study area (HD331 and HD329) from January 16-22nd (Figure 2).
+During captures, we obtained blood serum samples for brucellosis testing.
+Of these, 0 tested seropositive for exposure to brucellosis, giving the study area an estimated seroprevalence of 0 (95% confidence interval: 0 - 2.5%; Table 1).
+Future summaries of brucellosis seroprevalence will be reported at the hunting district level.